Enrique Iglesias and Anna Kournikova Quietly Welcome Baby No. 3

 Congratulations are in order for Enrique Iglesias and Anna Kournikova!

 The 44-year-old singer and the 38-year-old tennis star have welcomed their third child.
 The musical star confirmed the news on Instagram Thursday with a sweet snap of himself holding the family's newest addition, which arrived in January.
-"My Sunshine 01.30.2020," he wrote online.
+"My Sunshine 01.30.2020," he wrote online, the same as Kournikova's caption for a photo of herself holding their newborn and smiling.

 Enrique's brother, Julio Iglesias Jr., hinted at the big news during a recent interview with the Chilean radio station ADN.